gitlabhq/gitlabhq/doc/raketasks/import.md

 - For omnibus-gitlab, it is located at: `/var/opt/gitlab/git-data/repositories` by default, unless you changed it in the `/etc/gitlab/gitlab.rb` file.
-- For manual installations, it is usually located at: `/home/git/repositories` or you can see where your repositories are located by looking at `config/gitlab.yml` under the `gitlab_shell => repos_path` entry.
+- For installations from source, it is usually located at: `/home/git/repositories` or you can see where your repositories are located by looking at `config/gitlab.yml` under the `gitlab_shell => repos_path` entry.

 New folder needs to have git user ownership and read/write/execute access for git user and its group: